jingweizhanghuai/Morn_doc/docs/sort.rst

 it is same with ``mMinSubset``.

-The return value is the threshold, the Minimum one in all output data.
+The return value is the threshold, which is the smallest one in all output data.

 For example: